B.S. in Business Administration Degree Requirements

 The objective of the accounting area is to provide the education to pursue a variety of accounting and business careers.
+The two curriculum tracks provide students with options to pursue public accounting (CPA) or managerial accounting (CMA).
 The curriculum includes exposure to descriptive and analytical information useful in the business decision-making process.

 To sit for the CPA Exam, a candidate must complete 150 hours made up of: